-- Be permanently resident in a developing Commonwealth country
+- Be permanently resident in an eligible Commonwealth country

-- Be available to commence their academic studies in the UK by the start of the UK academic year in September/October 2015
+- Be available to start your academic studies in the UK by the start of the UK academic year in September/October 2019

-- Be unable themselves, or through their families, to pay to study in the UK without this scholarship
+- Be unable to afford to study in the UK without this scholarship

 How to apply